ICT to Singapore

-In the Connect phase, the objective is to build a secure, cost-effective and scalable nationwide communications infrastructure.
-In the Collect and Comprehend phases, the SNP will aim to gain better situational awareness by collecting more robust real-time data from a network of sensors nationwide.
+The connect phase aims to build a secure, cost-effective and scalable nationwide communications infrastructure.
+In the collect and comprehend phases, the SNP will aim to gain better situational awareness by collecting more robust real-time data from a network of sensors nationwide.

 The objective of SNP is to enable public agencies to be linked to a nationwide operating system which will allow the development of greater citizen-centric services, enable innovation in business and catalyse more efficient implementation of services by public agencies.